Display of data from Game Day App in SKED

 Clicking the pencil icon next to each team name also displays the game events and game day team submitted for the fixture.

-If a team submits a team sheet only, and does not score the game, but the game is scored by the opposition team, the gameday team sheet for the non-scoring team will display 0-0 as this represents that no submission for the score was made by the OWN team admin.
+• If a scorer submits a team sheet only, and does not score the game, but the game is scored by the opposition team, the gameday team sheet for the non-scoring team will display 0-0 as this represents that no submission for the score was made by the OWN team admin.

 If a team admin submits a comment when they submit the result, the team name will be highlighted in blue in SKED.
-If a referee submits a comment, the V between the two names will be highlighted in blue.
+If a referee/umpire submits a comment, the V between the two names will be highlighted in blue.
 The comments will appear on the Team Sheet or in a CSV fixture report exported from SKED.

-If two unofficial scorers from opposing team submit differing game events or game scores, and no official score has been received, the home team scorer’s submission will display on your Sporty website and in SKED as Red to indicate it is contested.
+If two scorers from opposing teams submit differing game events or game scores, and no referee/umpire score has been received, the home team's (team on left side of draw) score submission will display on the draws & results website widget and in SKED as Red to indicate it is contested.

 In the app, the score will display in Red to indicate the score is contested.
 Users have the ability to edit the score through the app when the final score is listed as contested.